hpi-swa-teaching/SqueakREPL/packages/REPL-Core.package/REPLDebugger.class/README.md

 Class
 --------------------------------------------------------------------------------
-The Debugger provides a way to debug faulty code based on the built in debugger.
+The Debugger provides a way to debug faulty code based on Squeak's built in debugger.
+It takes key action from the interface and executes debugging commands accordingly.

 Responsibility
 --------------------------------------------------------------------------------
-A class using the debugger has to provide an existing instance of the squeak internal debugger.
+A class using the debugger has to provide an existing instance of Squeak's internal debugger.

 Collaboration
 --------------------------------------------------------------------------------